rayalan/binary-adages/content/sustainable-complexity.md

 >
 > _Hypothetical pragmatic engineer, on the fastest solution._

 Suppose you and a friend are doing a small startup, coding away on a prototype.
-It's late at night at the local coffeeshop.
+It's late at night at the local coffee shop.
 Your co-founder -- Janet -- wants to see your prototype feature page so she can grab some screenshots for some fundraising efforts.
 What's the fastest way to share so you can get back to coding?

-_Why, host the website on 0.0.0.0 and point Janet at your public ip address, of course._
+_Why, host the website on 0.0.0.0 and point Janet at your public IP address, of course._

-(My apologies for the heart attack I probably just gave to any security minded folks[^security].)
+(My apologies for the heart attack I probably just gave to any security-minded folks[^security].)

 [^security]: For those who don't know, the 0.0.0.0 mask makes the site accessible to anyone who can reach the computer.
-A small startup operating out of a coffeeshop likely doesn't have a VPN or other airgap, making the website -- and any associated vulnerabilities -- accessible to anyone on the coffeeshop's network -- or anyone who has compromised the network.
+A small startup operating out of a coffee shop likely doesn't have a VPN or other airgap, making the website -- and any associated vulnerabilities -- accessible to anyone on the coffee shop's network -- or anyone who has compromised the network.

 And that's how quickly one moves into the complexity of juggling speed vs. sustainability.
-It might be reasonable to argue that any particular custom website publicly open for a few minutes at any particular coffeeshop isn't a particularly high risk.
+It might be reasonable to argue that any particular custom website publicly open for a few minutes at any particular coffee shop isn't a particularly high risk.
 Then again, what's the plan if a ransomware attack finds an opening and encrypts the disk?
 How much does the startup have backed up?

 The problem, of course, is that this decision likely isn't just for a few minutes now.
 It's likely to become a habit. `0.0.0.0` gets added to a configuration script somewhere and forgotten about.
 The startup is successful, adds in a few more employees.
 The startup gets a VPN.
 Everybody's busy, nobody thinks about why it is so easy to see one another's work.
 And then one day, someone makes some other misconfiguration.
 Or perhaps a vulnerability in the underlying web application framework is discovered.
 Maybe the surface area of the attack hasn't quite reached critical mass.
 Maybe it will take one more step -- maybe someone puts a version of the prototype on the web for an important customer to try out -- before all individual vulnerabilities tie together to create a exploitable hole.
 But the risk is accumulating.